fluiddyn/transonic/README.rst

             return self.another_func_that_cannot_be_pythranized(result)

-For blocks, we need pa little bit more of Python.
+For blocks, we need a little bit more of Python.

 - At import time, we have :code:`fp = FluidPythran()`, which detect which Pythran module should be used and import it.
 This is done at import time since